advisors-excel-llc/salesforce-rest-sdk/README.md

 ```

 > The `$client->start();` is a blocking call and no code after it will execute
 > until an error occurs in the client, causing it to disconnect.
-For instance,
+>
-> the client must reconnect to the streaming server within 40 seconds after each
+> For instance, the client must reconnect to the streaming server within 40 seconds after each
 > notification is received.
 If it fails to do so, it will attempt to re-handshake
 > to create a new connection.
 If that fails, then the client will disconnect,
 > which will allow the rest of the script to execute.
 >
 > It's recommended that the streaming client be run in it's own thread

+## Future Additions

+* Tooling API
+* Metadata API
+* Bulk API